 In November 2019, during Chancellor Merkel’s visit to Delhi, Germany and India agreed to establish a joint research programme in Artificial Intelligence.
 They also decided on the extension of the Indo-German Partnership in Higher Education for another four years, with contributions of 3.5 Million Euros each.

 The exchange of students and young researchers has considerably grown over the past years.
-Since 2008, the number of Indian students in Germany has quadrupled to over 25.000 in 2020 – making Indian students the second largest foreign student group in the German university system.
+Since 2008, the number of Indian students in Germany has quadrupled to circa 29.000 in 2020 – making Indian students the second largest foreign student group in the German university system.

 Another important pillar of technology partnership is bilateral research funding.
 The German Research Ministry and German Research Institutes fund numerous calls together with their Indian counterparts in a multitude of fields, including material science, biotech, health, sustainability, disaster management, artificial intelligence, and urbanism.
 A special focus is kept on applied research with innovation benefits to both countries.